dougsweetser/Q/docs/Math/equivalence_classes.md

 ## The light cone as a divider of space-time

 Light has an interval of zero: the changes in time are exactly equal to the changes in space.
-Space-time is seperated into two regions where the origin can have a causal relationship with other event - the time-like areas - and there are the regions that are too far away in space-time for a photon to reach the origin:
+Space-time is separated into two regions where the origin can have a causal relationship with other event - the time-like areas - and there are the regions that are too far away in space-time for a photon to reach the origin: